How El Dorado High School Embraced a Future Readiness Program That Made a Big Impact on Students

 “When they started digging in, they looked at the options like, ‘I actually do like stuff like that,’ and ‘I have no idea what that is.
 Let me look into that.’
 And then when you throw the dollar signs in there with [the careers], it becomes a real hot topic.”

-It’s true.
-In two months, resistant students have embraced the EdTech that has helped them know themselves better, and prepare them for their future in other ways, too.
+In two months, resistant students have embraced the EdTech that has helped them know themselves better and prepare them for their future in other ways, too.
 Junior classes are learning how to build a resume from the information they’ve used to create a personalized profile.
 Senior students are exploring scholarship opportunities and organizing their transcripts, essays, and test scores using the platform.

-“We also use Xello as a communications device with our senior students,” says Curtis, noting that it’s efficient and useful to keep all college and career-related information in one place.
+“We also use Xello as a communications device to our senior students,” said Curtis, noting that it’s efficient and useful to keep all college and career-related information in one place.

 Change is hard for more than just students.
 Introducing a new EdTech tool can have a learning curve for educators and administrators too.
 Curtis recommends looking for the solution that will best suit your district’s needs and committing to it despite the challenges you may encounter as you get it up and running.